firstSupakorn/CGO-interview-Session_v2/README.md

 ```

-Then create an HTTP GET method on port 9999 with parameter x and a
+Then create an HTTP GET method on port 9999, Enter x and a value and press submit.
-as follows
 ```
 x = 5
 a = [1,2,3,4,5,7]